Issued: 06/18/09

 4. Policy Details

-USC will undertake to ensure that all Affiliated Organizations are operated in a manner that enables USC to further its tax-exempt purposes and that is consistent with the tax status of each affiliate.
-Any policies and practices adopted by USC shall extend to the USC’s Affiliated Organizations to the extent necessary to ensure that the Affiliated Organizations’ activities are consistent with those of USC.
+USC will undertake to ensure all Affiliated Organizations are operated in a manner that enables USC to further its tax-exempt purposes and that is consistent with the tax status of each affiliate.
+Any policies and practices adopted by USC shall extend to Affiliated Organizations to the extent necessary to ensure alignment and consistency with USC’s mission.
+The establishment of all Affiliated Organizations, as well as their continued status as an Affiliated Organization, is subject to final review and approval by the President, which may be delegated to either (i) the Provost and Senior Vice President, Academic Affairs or the Senior Vice President, Health Affairs, for Affiliated Organizations related to USC Health System and its subsidiaries and affiliates; or (ii) the Senior Vice President, Finance and Chief Financial Officer.

 5. Procedures

-A USC department or unit considering establishing an Affiliated Organization must consult with OGC and University Finance, Office of the Comptroller (“Comptroller”) at the earliest stage of the planning process to ensure that all legal, financial, and policy requirements are fulfilled.
+Individual USC schools, departments, or units considering establishing an Affiliated Organization must consult with OGC, as well as University Finance, Office of the Comptroller or the Health System Finance Office, as appropriate, at the earliest stage of the planning process to ensure all legal, financial, and policy requirements are fulfilled.

 Please consult the Procedure for Affiliated Organizations for additional details.